An American Christmas Carol: Production

-The film was shot on location in Toronto, Canada and hired mostly Canadian actors.
+The film was shot on location in and around the historic town of Elora, Ontario with additional outdoor scenes and interior sound stage filming in Toronto, Ontario, Canada.
+The film's opening panoramic shot is along Elora's Mill St. ending with a view of the famous Elora Mill in the distance.
+Most of the film's hired actors and crew were Canadian.

 Academy Award-winning special make-up effects artist Rick Baker served as consultant for the aging makeup for star Henry Winkler.

 Home media

 An American Christmas Carol was released on DVD on November 23, 1999.
 It was released on Blu-ray in December 2012.